 March 30, 2016

-Colorectal cancer is the second leading cause of cancer death in the U.S. It is also one of the most avoidable types of cancer.
+Colorectal cancer is the second leading cause of U.S. cancer deaths.
+It is also one of the most avoidable types of cancer.

-Among the various screening tests for colorectal cancer, colonoscopy is considered the “gold standard” because it not only finds early stage cancers, but it finds and removes precancerous polyps, stopping cancer before it begins.
+Among the various screening tests for colorectal cancer, colonoscopy is considered the “gold standard” because it not only helps physicians find early-stage cancers, but also allow them to remove precancerous polyps, stopping cancer before it begins.

 Why live stream a colonoscopy?